prantlf/vp/README.md

-      --no-failure       do not fail in case of no version change or release -a|--assets <file> files to upload as extra assets to the github release -y|--yes           answer the push confirmation with "yes" -v|--verbose       print the new changes on the console too
+      --no-failure       do not fail in case of no version change or release -a|--assets <file> files to upload as extra assets to the github release -y|--yes           answer the push confirmation with "yes" -d|--dry-run       only print what would be done without doing it -v|--verbose       print the new changes on the console too

     Common options: